runtimeverification/plutus-core-semantics/IOG-contracts/README.md

 file header or to the `ghc-options` of the target that generates the UPLC code in contract's cabal file.

-They prevent simplifications to take place and their absence may produce UPLC incorrect.
+They prevent simplifications from taking place and their absence may produce incorrect UPLC code.
 ```
 -fplugin-opt PlutusTx.Plugin:no-simplifier-inline
 -fplugin-opt PlutusTx.Plugin:no-simplifier-beta